 Council is a member of the Queensland local government worker's compensation self-insurance scheme, Local Government Work Care.
-Under this scheme Council has provided an indemnity by way of bank guarantee in favour of LGW, drawn against deposits held with QTC to cover short fall funding in the event the self-insurance licence was cancelled and there were insufficient fund s available to cover the outstanding liabilities.
+Under this scheme Council has provided an indemnity by way of bank guarantee in favour of LGW, drawn against deposits held with QTC to cover short fall funding in the event the self-insurance licence was cancelled and there were insufficient fund a available to cover the outstanding liabilities.
 Only the Queensland Government's workers regulator may exercise any part of the guarantee should the above circumstances arise.
-The Council's maximum exposure to the bank guarantee is \$86,303 (2022: \$98,073).
+The Council's maximum exposure to the bank guarantee is \$112,868 (2023: \$86,303).